LouisaHil/Graph-Neural-Network-solver-for-Power-Flow/README.md

 # Graph-Neural-Network-solver-for-Power-Flow
-The code from case24try. my is the computation with Matpower of the Power flow equations.
+The code from case24try.m is the computation with Matpower of the Power flow equations.
 This code outputs the features of each node for a 24-Bus system .
 We generate the features for 5000 different graphs of 24- nodes for each hour.
 To run the code case24try.m you need :
 - Download Matpower
 - A file called "System.m" that is the CASE24_IEEE_RTS  Power flow data for the IEEE RELIABILITY TEST SYSTEM.